There the only realistic target are (small) perch. Though we do hear of

 This time we took a lodging in a nearby town of Rjef, so we could not fish the golden hours in the evening and the morning.

-Perhaps next time we will bring a tent and spend a night by the river,
+Perhaps next time we will bring a tent and sleep by the river, to do Volga

-Another thing we must put up with is a heavy traffic jam on our way back
+Another thing we must put up with is a traffic jam on our way back.
+Many

-to Moscow.
-Many Muscovites have a country house (Dacha, which was given
+Muscovites have a country house (Dacha, which was given by the government

-by the government during the Soviet era as a basis of subsistence) and
+during the Soviet era as a basis of subsistence) and they love spending

 In fact Volga is the longest river in the European continent.
 It originates